Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Overview of Time Glasses

 where $V$ is the volume of the system.
 Accordingly, the autocorrelation function of the order parameter is

 We consider its behavior in the thermodynamic limit,

-In particular, the static order parameter can be given by the equal-time correlation $C_M^\infty(t, t)^{1/2}$.
+In particular, the static order parameter can be given by the equal-time correlation $C_M^\infty(0)$.

-By using the autocorrelation function $C_M^\infty(t, t')$ in the thermodynamic limit, we can distinguish the four phases shown in Fig.~\ref{fig_time_glass} as follows: \begin{enumerate} \item Disordered phase: The autocorrelation function is identically zero: $C_M^\infty(t, t')=0$ for all $t, t'$ [see Fig.~\ref{fig_autocorrelation_schematic}(a)]. \item Static ordered phase: A finite order parameter exists due to spontaneous symmetry breaking, $C_M^\infty(t, t)>0$.
-The autocorrelation remains a nonzero constant for all $t$ and $t'$, i.e., $C_M^\infty(t, t') = \text{const.} > 0$ [see Fig.~\ref{fig_autocorrelation_schematic}(b)]. \item Time crystal: A finite order parameter again arises due to spontaneous symmetry breaking, $C_M^\infty(t, t)>0$, but now the autocorrelation function exhibits persistent periodic oscillations [see Fig.~\ref{fig_autocorrelation_schematic}(c)].
-Note that the autocorrelation has the time translation symmetry $C_M^\infty(t+\tau, t'+\tau)=C_M^\infty(t, t')$ because the averaging includes oscillatory modes with various phases. \item Time glass: Like the time crystal, a finite order parameter exists, $C_M^\infty(t, t)>0$.
-However, $C_M^\infty(t, t')$ decays to zero for large $|t-t'|$ due to chaotic dynamics of the order parameter [see Fig.~\ref{fig_autocorrelation_schematic}(d)].
-As in the time crystal, the time-translation symmetry still holds: $C_M^\infty(t+\tau, t'+\tau)=C_M^\infty(t, t')$. \end{enumerate}
+By using the autocorrelation function $C_M^\infty(t)$ in the thermodynamic limit, we can distinguish the four phases shown in Fig.~\ref{fig_time_glass} as follows: \begin{enumerate} \item \textit{Disordered phase:} The autocorrelation function is identically zero: $C_M^\infty(t)=0$ for all $t$ [see Fig.~\ref{fig_autocorrelation_schematic}(a)]. \item \textit{Static ordered phase:} A finite order parameter exists due to spontaneous symmetry breaking, $C_M^\infty(0)>0$.
+The autocorrelation remains a nonzero constant for all $t$, i.e., $C_M^\infty(t) = \text{const.} > 0$ [see Fig.~\ref{fig_autocorrelation_schematic}(b)]. \item \textit{Time crystal:} A finite order parameter again arises due to spontaneous symmetry breaking, $C_M^\infty(0)>0$, but now the autocorrelation function exhibits persistent periodic oscillations [see Fig.~\ref{fig_autocorrelation_schematic}(c)]. \item \textit{Time glass:} Like the time crystal, a finite order parameter exists, $C_M^\infty(0)>0$.
+However, $C_M^\infty(t)$ decays to zero for large $t$ due to chaotic dynamics of the order parameter [see Fig.~\ref{fig_autocorrelation_schematic}(d)]. \end{enumerate} We emphasize that this classification scheme, relying only on the macroscopic order parameter's correlation function in the thermodynamic limit, is equally applicable for both quantum and classical many-body systems.